Cafe Costa (formerly CC Cafe)

 In Person Dining is Thriving!
 Reservations will be required to be made 1 business day before you intend to dine with us.

-If you would like to take leftovers, please bring your own container.
+If you would like to take leftovers, or get a To-Go order please bring your own container.
 Cafe Costa volunteers are not allowed to provide to-go containers and the CC County Nutrition Program does not recommend taking the leftovers home to avoid foodborne illnesses.
+To-Go orders should arrive right at meal service, 12pm.

-Frozen Meal Packs: will be available until September 24th 2021 and starting June 30th you will need to pre-order those meals by Thursday's at 12:00 pm for pickup on Friday's between 11:00 am-11:30 am.
+Frozen Meal Packs: will be available through December 2022 and the pickup day is Tuesday.
+You will now need to pre-order those meals on Monday's by 12:00 pm for pickup on Tuesday's between 10:30am-11:30am.
 When ordering, please make sure you indicate Frozen Meal Pack and leave your name and phone number.
-Cost for these meals is a suggested $15 through September 24th.
+Cost for these meals is a suggested $15.
 Frozen meal packs are only available for 60 and over patrons.

-All new participants for the Cafe Costa program must fill out a mandatory form for the County which tracks diversity to make sure they are providing the correct services for the correct populations.
+All new participants for the Cafe Costa program must fill out a mandatory form for the County which tracks to make sure they are providing the correct services for the correct populations.
 Please arrive early to fill out this form.
-Check-in is at 11:30 am.
+Check-in is at 11:30 am Lunch is served at 12pm.
+You may print out the form and bring it ahead of time.

 COVID SAFETY REQUIREMENTS WHEN DINING IN THE CAFE